 Spell My Name with an S: Is the Amazon princess supposed to be named "Lise", "Liese", "Riese", "Reis", or "Riesz"?note With every single one of these being perfectly valid options from various European countries.
 The world may never know.

 Carlie is "Charlotte" in Japan, changed on the translation for space reasons.

 Bigieu was likely originally either Bijou ('jewel' in French) or Bijuu ('lovely beast' in Japanese).
-They're phonetically identical.
+Or both, as they're phonetically identical.